Gum Disease Treatment

 Laser Dentistry: Gum Disease Treatment Without Scalpels Or Sutures

 Gum disease is the leading cause of tooth loss among adults.
-Not only that, but according to data from the Centers for Disease Control and Prevention (CDC), half of American adults have some form of gum disease.Dr.
+Not only that, but according to data from the Centers for Disease Control and Prevention (CDC), half of the American adults have some form of gum disease.Dr.
 Scott Krosser on using lasers to treat gum disease Read Transcript

 Lasers have made it a lot easier to eradicate gum disease in either large areas or small areas of the mouth.
 Without having to use a knife and sutures to cut everything open and sew it back up, it’s a lot more comfortable for people, it's a lot easier post-operatively for people.
-We've been using a laser now for about five, six years to treat gum disease and very rarely, if ever, do we have to—do patients ever end up taking anything more than basic Tylenol or Advil afterwards.
+We've been using a laser now for about five, six years to treat gum disease and very rarely, if ever, do we have to—do patients ever end up taking anything more than basic Tylenol or Advil afterward.
 It's a really nice procedure, as compared to gum disease treated traditionally.

 - More comfortable

 Think you might have gum disease?
 Call Millburn Dental Arts at (973) 957-1604

 Lasers Are The Best Thing To Ever Happen To Gum Disease Treatment